 - Tours for Grades 2 – 12 are 45 minutes to one hour long.

-- Tours begin on the hour or half-hour.
+- Tours with docents begin on the hour or half-hour.
 A maximum of two docented school tours can be conducted at one time.
-Self-guided tours for can be planned by teachers (with informational materials from HiSAM).
+Self-guided tours can be planned by teachers (with informational materials from HiSAM).

 - We require one adult chaperone per ten students.